Healthdirect Free Australian health advice you can count on.

 What causes abdominal pain?

-Causes of abdominal pain related to other organs include:
+Other causes of abdominal pain related to your bowel include:

 When should I see my doctor?

-If you have a sudden, severe, incapacitating pain in your abdomen, go immediately to your nearest emergency department or call triple zero (000) and ask for an ambulance.
+If you have severe pain in your abdomen, go immediately to your nearest emergency department or call triple zero (000) for an ambulance.

 You should also seek urgent medical attention if you have pain that: